Founded in 1998, the Maine International Film Festival (MIFF) is a project of the Maine Film Center.

 More than just movies

 Audiences have the opportunity to meet and talk with the people behind the movies.
 Each year we honor members of the independent film industry whose contributions to cinema deserve recognition.
 Our honored guests and visiting filmmakers host panel discussions as well as informal Q&A sessions, giving the audiences an incredible chance to hear about the art of film from those on the front lines.
 MIFF’s special guests have included Achievement Award honorees Hilary Brougher (2019), Dominique Sanda (2018), Lauren Hutton (2017), Robert Benton (2016), Gabriel Byrne (2016), Michael Murphy (2015), Glenn Close (2014), Keith Carradine (2013), Thelma Schoonmaker (2012), Malcolm McDowell (2011), Jay Cocks (2010), John Turturro (2008), Bud Cort (2007), Walter Hill (2006), Lili Taylor (2005), Ed Harris (2004), Peter Fonda (2003), Jonathan Demme (2002), Sissy Spacek (2001), Terrence Malick (2000), and Jos Stelling (1999).

 MIFF audiences decide the winner of the annual Audience Favorite Award, presented to one new feature film at the close of the festival.

-MIFF primarily seeks feature-length and short films of any genre in 35mm and digital formats.
+MIFF accepts submissions of feature-length and short films of any genre.
 Special consideration will be given to works that were filmed in Maine or that have a significant Maine theme or focus.
 MIFF will not accept films that have been theatrically released prior to the start of the festival or have been publicly exhibited in the state of Maine in any way (including film festivals, television transmissions, and one-off events).

 Films in any language are eligible, but should be subtitled if not in English.